jpetazzo/griode/DESIGN.md

 ## Message flow

-input → looper → devicechains → arpeggiator → synth
+input → looper → devicechains → latch → arpeggiator → synth

 Each "stage" sends messages directly to the next, using the `send()` method.